Save hundreds on Amazon Prime Day TV deals—LG, TCL and more

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-UPDATE 1:00 PM EST: The second day of Prime Day is here, and with it comes a whole new set of discounts and deals.
+UPDATE 2:30 PM EST: Last minute deals for Prime Day are rolling out.
 We're updating this story live to reflect changes in deals, prices, and availability. — Jessica Kasparian, Reviewed

 Amazon Prime Day 2022 and Black Friday in July are officially here.
 The massive two-day Amazon sales event began yesterday, July 12, and TVs, as ever, are on a lot of people's wish lists.
 And for good reason: The Prime Day TV deals from Amazon—along with competing Black Friday in July deals at Best Buy and Walmart rollbacks—are really good this year.